 Measuring principle and applications

-The physical mode of action is based on the eddy current effect.
-A high frequency magnetic field generated by the measuring coil (sensor) induces eddy currents in the electrically conductive material to be detected.
-This equates to a power loss in the coil or an increased attenuation.
-An analysis is made of the resonance resistance of the resonant circuit which changes with the distance of the sensor to the measured object.
+Non-contact distance measuring systems from TELEMESS GmbH are based on the physical mode of action of the eddy current effect.
+Here, a high-frequency magnetic field is generated by a measuring coil (eddy current sensor) through electrical oscillations.
+Eddy currents are generated in the electrically conductive material or object that is to be detected or measured by an inductive position measuring system.
+These correspond to a power loss in the measuring coil or increased damping.
+The resonant resistance of the oscillating circuit, which changes with the distance between the eddy current sensor and the measurement object, is evaluated.